THE MEANING OF BEING THE CHOSEN PEOPLE

 Nonetheless, Chosenness ought not be confused with Righteousness.
 For, as Moses warned the Jewish people prior to their entry into the Land of Israel: “Do not say in your heart, when HaShem pushes them [the Canaanite nations] away from before you, saying, ‘Because of my righteousness does HaShem bring me to possess this Land’; for, because of the wickedness of these nations does HaShem drive them away from before you.
 Not because of your righteousness and the uprightness of your heart are you coming to possess their Land, but because of the wickedness of these nations does HaShem, your God, drive them away from before you, and in order to establish the Word that HaShem swore to your forefathers, to Abraham, to Isaac, and to Jacob.
 And you should know that not because of your righteousness does HaShem, your God, give you this good Land to possess it; for, you are a stiff-necked people.”
 (Deut.
 9:4-6).
 Consequently, the Jewish people’s collective status as the Chosen People is a more than three millennia old work-in-progress.

-Moreover, the status of being collectively Chosen does not mean that any particular Jew is more beloved by God than any particular Gentile, as that Judgment is made by God alone, based upon each person’s individual moral worth.
-The Hebrew Bible itself is proof of this, as it abounds with tales of worthy Gentiles -- from Adam and Eve to Noah to the Amorite brothers Mamre, Aner and Eshcol to Malchizedek to Job to Jethro to Rahab to Ruth (the last of whom, by joining herself to the Jewish people, became the ancestress of King David as well as of the future Messiah).
-Moreover, the Hebrew Bible even contains an example of God extending His Mercy to the entire population of pagan Nineveh, capital city of the Assyrian Empire, over the strenuous objection of the Jewish Prophet Jonah. (see Jonah 1:1 - 4:11).
+Moreover, the status of being collectively Chosen does not mean that any particular Jew is more beloved by God than any particular Gentile, as that Judgment is made by God alone, based upon each individual’s moral worth.
+The Hebrew Bible itself is proof of this, as it abounds with accounts of worthy Gentiles -- from Adam and Eve to Noah to the Amorite brothers Mamre, Aner and Eshcol to Malchizedek to Job to Jethro to Rahab to Ruth (the last of whom, by joining herself to the Jewish people, became the ancestress of King David as well as of the future Messiah).
+Moreover, the Hebrew Bible even contains an example of God extending His Mercy to the entire population of Nineveh, capital city of the pagan Assyrian Empire, over the strenuous objection of the Prophet Jonah (see Jonah 1:1 - 4:11).

 Rather, the status of being collectively Chosen means that God’s Plan for Humanity will be made manifest and will be implemented through the Jewish people -- both the righteous ones and the evil ones.